-The Heard Museum shares the newly restored Friendship Totem, a 49-year-old monumental carving created by artist Norman Tait (Nisga’a).
-The Friendship Totem is now on display in the museum’s Hearst Foundation’s Children’s Courtyard.
+The Heard Museum shares the newly restored Friendship Totem, a 49-year-old monumental carving by artist Norman Tait (Nisga’a) — now on display in the museum’s Hearst Foundations Children’s Courtyard.

-The Heard Museum traveled to Dulce, New Mexico, for a basket workshop with Jicarilla Apache artists and youth.
+The Heard Museum traveled to Dulce, New Mexico for a basket workshop with Jicarilla Apache artists and youth.
+The week-long class led students through the history of basket making in the community, identifying materials, splitting, sizing, weaving, and finishing a willow basket.

 Remembering former Board of Trustees President Sandra Day O’Connor